k1W1M4ng0/diff-sync-js/README.md

 ### Which implementation of diff-patch algorithms are used?

-This implementation uses the json-fast-patch package, version 3.x.x.
+This implementation uses the fast-json-patch package, version 3.x.x.

 ### Where are the documents and shadows?